 Just chunks of freeze dried salmon, nothing more and nothing less.
-A high protein treat with omega 3 oils to boot.
+A high protein treats with omega 3 oils to boot.

 Your cat sleeps anywhere from 12 to 16 hours a day.
 Finding a safe, warm and comfortable spot to sleep is a big part of your cat’s agenda.
 When they have a spot like that?
 They’re happy.

 While your cat might be happy enough to use any old pillow or just curl up on a sunny windowsill, we can do them the kindness of giving them a proper bed to sleep in.